Apple unveils its latest iPhone lineup amid Trump's trade war

-If Apple follows the same naming scheme since the product's 2007 debut, the new models will be called the iPhone 17.
-But the Cupertino, California, company recently deviated from tradition with its naming formula for the iPhone operating system.
-When the next version of its iOS system was previewed at its developers conference in June, Apple revealed the free update will be called iOS 26 in reference to the upcoming year — a marketing technique that automakers have embraced for decades.
+The new devices come with a larger, 6.3-inch display and is powered by a new a A19 chip to help power Apple's AI features.
+The iPhone 17’s front camera has also been upgraded to have a wider field of view and new sensor, allowing you to take landscape photos without having to rotate your phone

-Regardless, these new iPhones are still expected to be made in Apple's manufacturing hubs in China and India, much to the Trump administration's consternation.
+The new devices are still expected to be made in Apple's manufacturing hubs in China and India, much to the Trump administration's consternation.

 Both Trump and U.S. Commerce Secretary Howard Lutnick have repeatedly insisted that iPhones be made in the U.S. instead of overseas.
 It's an unrealistic demand that analysts say would take years to pull off and would result in a doubling, or even a tripling, of the iPhone's current average price of about $1,000.